Meet the Pilots

 For over 25 years, Frenchy has had an incident free flying career.
 This highlights his professional, proactive and safety conscious attitude.
 As Chief Pilot, Frenchy is also responsible for the company’s regular checks and the training of all KAS pilots.
 His comprehensive knowledge of the Kimberley landscape, and wide-ranging aviation experience are a key asset to KAS Helicopters’ ongoing success.

-Mike “Tommo” Thomson has been flying for nearly 20 years, starting out in the world of fixed wing aircraft.
-From flying aerobatics in Queenstown, New Zealand to flying nurses into and out of Aboriginal communities in the Australian outback.
+Mike “Tommo” Thomson has been flying for nearly 20 years, starting out in the world of fixed wing aircraft, from flying aerobatics in Queenstown, New Zealand, to flying nurses into and out of Aboriginal communities in the Australian outback.
 Tommo made the move to helicopters in 2010, and has based himself in the Kimberley region ever since.
-Tommo is the senior Broome based pilot for KAS Helicopters, and even though he enjoys the many varied aspects and challenges of flying in the Kimberley region, he never tires of the flight up and down Broome’s iconic Cable Beach at sunset.
-Tommo holds both commercial licenses in a variety of fixed wing and rotary wing aircraft, and has just over 2,200 combined flight hours.
+Tommo is our Head of Aircraft Airworthiness and Maintenance (HAAMC) and Broome Operations Manager, and even though he enjoys the many varied aspects and challenges of flying in the Kimberley region, he never tires of the flight up and down Broome’s iconic Cable Beach at sunset.
+Tommo holds both rotary and fixed wing commercial licenses, can fly a variety of planes and helicopters, and has just over 3,000 combined flight hours

-Roger has a career that spans just on 30 years in Helicopters, he has worked in the Snowy Mountains, Queensland as well as Melbourne as media pilot for channel 7 and most recently back in the Kimberley where he cut his teeth mustering many years ago.
+Roger has an aviation career that spans over 30 years and 15,000 hours.
+He holds commercial licences for both rotary and fixed wing and is a skilled, immensely experienced pilot, particularly when it comes to working in remote areas.
+Roger is endorsed on many different types of helicopters, and has worked in the Kimberley, Snowy Mountains and Queensland as well as Melbourne as a media pilot for Channel 7 amongst others.
+The call of the Kimberley lured Roger back in 2016, having previously worked here for years in the mustering industry in the 1990s.
 Roger brings a wealth of knowledge to the company with his extensive experience in multiple helicopter types along with many and varied work experiences.